Medway, Massachusetts: Education

 Medway Public Schools are part of the Medway Public Schools school district.
 Currently, there are four schools actively enrolling students in the district.
 The McGovern school provides preschool, kindergarten, and 1st-grade education, the Burke-Memorial school provides 2nd–4th grade education, Medway Middle School provides 5th–8th-grade education, and Medway High School.
 The High School is the newest of the four schools.
 The building was completed in 2003 and the school saw its first graduating class in 2005.
 As of 2004, the high school had 771 students and 52 teachers, with a teacher:student ratio of 1:15.
 The Middle School was completely renovated and modernized in 2012.

 In 2008, approximately 217 10th grade students participated in the Massachusetts Comprehensive Assessment System exam.
 The passing rate was 96.3% for both the Math and English Language sections, and 87.9% for the Science section.
 In 2007, 193 Medway High School students took the SAT, an increase from previous years.
 The average composite score was 1,614; of these students, 85.8% chose to attend a four-year college education program.

 Transportation

 Both Route 109 and Route 126 pass through the town and serve as some of the main roads in the town.
 Interstate 495 shortly passes through the southwest corner of the town, but does not provide any exits.
 The closest exits are in nearby Bellingham and Milford.

-Massachusetts Bay Transportation Authority's Commuter Rail formerly provided a direct ride into Boston through two stations in the town, Medway station and West Medway station.
-These stations were closed in 1966 and have not since returned.
-Since these stations were closed, the closest operating stations are in Norfolk and Franklin, both on the Franklin Line.